-More often than not, portfolios have been used mainly by artists, designers and photographers to present their best work to clients or companies looking to hire them.
+More often than not, portfolios are used mainly by artists, designers, and photographers to present their best work to clients or companies looking to hire them.

 Top Platforms for Creating Your Portfolio